 - Revocation of the June 27, 2018 “wind down” licenses for activities that were previously authorized under General Licenses H and I. This generally means that, beginning November 5, 2018, U.S.-owned or –controlled foreign entities will revert back to being completely prohibited from transacting with Iran (even for transactions that were entered into during the JCPOA and prior to June 27, 2018).

 In light of the reimposition of these Iran sanctions, nearly every Iranian bank (including the Central Bank of Iran) have been placed on the SDN List, which will make any transactions with Iran quite difficult even for authorized trade.

 We anticipate that the Administration and OFAC will issue additional designations and sanctions against Iran in the coming days and weeks in an effort to stem Iran’s opportunities for external trade and to bring Iran back to the negotiating table to replace the JCPOA with a new agreement.
 In a press briefing held late last week, Secretary of Treasury Steven Mnuchin stated in addition to restoring the sanctions against the previously listed SDNs, the Treasury Department plans to add “more than 300 new designations . . . substantially more than we ever have previously done.”

 In addition, it has been reported that the Administration plans to grant temporary six-month waivers to eight to-be named countries to avoid penalties under the U.S. sanctions while those countries wind down their oil business with Iran.
 The list of countries is reported to include: China, India, South Korea, Turkey, Italy, Greece, Japan, and Taiwan.

 Husch Blackwell’s Export Controls and Economic Sanctions team continues to monitor this situation closely and will provide updates and further analysis as new information becomes available.
-Should you have any questions, please contact Cortney Morgan, Linda Tiller, or Grant Leach.
+Should you have any questions, please contact Cortney Morgan or Grant Leach.